About

 • delegate to subcommittees all or any of their powers except the power to report directly to the House.

-The specific mandate of the Standing Joint Committee on the Library of Parliament is defined in Standing Order 108(4) as: “the review of the effectiveness, management and operation of the Library of Parliament; … [p]rovided that both Houses may, from time to time, refer any other matter to any of the aforementioned Standing Joint Committees.”
+The specific mandate of the Standing Joint Committee on the Library of Parliament is defined in Standing Order 108(4) as: “the review of the effectiveness, management and operation of the Library of Parliament; … [p]rovided that both houses may, from time to time, refer any other matter to any of the aforementioned standing joint committees.”

 The roots of the Standing Joint Committee on the Library of Parliament can be traced back to before Confederation.
 The Legislative Assembly and the Legislative Council of the Province of Canada each had a separate library.
-On 3 June 1850, a Select Committee of the Legislative Assembly recommended that a joint library be established for both Houses, and that a joint committee be appointed for the attainment of this objective.
-Both Houses approved the proposal and the joint Library was established.
+On 3 June 1850, a Select Committee of the Legislative Assembly recommended that a joint library be established for both houses, and that a joint committee be appointed for the attainment of this objective.
+Both houses approved the proposal and the joint library was established.
 The first meeting of the newly created Standing Joint Committee on the Library of Parliament was held on 27 June 1850.

-The first meeting of the Joint Committee after Confederation occurred on 11 December 1867.
+The first meeting of the joint committee after Confederation occurred on 11 December 1867.
 On 14 April 1871, the Library of Parliament Act received Royal Assent.
-The Act provided for the appointment of a Joint Committee of both the Senate and the House to assist the Speakers in the direction and control of the Library of Parliament.
+The Act provided for the appointment of a joint committee of both the Senate and the House to assist the Speakers in the direction and control of the Library of Parliament.
 In 1985, the Act was consolidated into the Parliament of Canada Act.
 The provisions of this Act regarding the Standing Joint Committee on the Library of Parliament are essentially the same as those of the 1871 Act.

-The Standing Joint Committee met from time to time until 1986, dealing with issues such as staffing, salaries and physical maintenance of the Library building.
-In 1986, the Joint Committee stopped meetings when references to it were removed from the Standing Orders of the House of Commons.
+The Standing Joint Committee on the Library of Parliament met from time to time until 1986, dealing with issues such as staffing, salaries and physical maintenance of the Library building.
+In 1986, the joint committee stopped meetings when references to it were removed from the Standing Orders of the House of Commons.
 The Rules of the Senate of Canada, however, remained unchanged and still contained a provision for such a committee.

 In 1991, the Auditor General of Canada released an audit of the Library of Parliament, noting that the absence of a joint committee meant that “compliance with the Parliament of Canada Act cannot be achieved.”
 In April 1993, the Standing Committee on House Management released a report entitled Parliamentary Reform.
 One of its recommendations was to re-establish a joint committee of the Senate and the House of Commons for the Library of Parliament.
 Changes made to the Standing Orders in January 1994 for the 35th Parliament included a provision for such a committee.
 On 17 March 1994, the Standing Joint Committee on the Library of Parliament met for the first time since its re-establishment.
-The Committee has remained active since that time.
+He has remained active since that time.

-• Approve the nomination of a new Parliamentary Librarian;
+• approve the nomination of a new Parliamentary Librarian (2023 and 2024).

 Committee Clerk